Syd Einfeld Drive: History

-Construction commenced in February 1977, with the road opened on 9 January 1979 by local member of parliament Syd Einfeld.
 It was renamed Syd Einfeld Drive in February 1988.
 On 10 March 1989, a baby boy was born in an ambulance stopped on the road.

 The County of Cumberland planning scheme had envisaged a freeway being built from the Sydney central business district to Bondi Junction.
 However, this was the only section of the road completed, being built in conjunction with the Eastern Suburbs railway line and Bondi Junction railway station.